learnable-content/Laravel-5/README.md

 To take full advantage of what Laravel has to offer we need to route to this controller.
 Before we just added code in our routes file and it seemed to work but for something more complex we should be routing to our `PostsController` file.

 We can add to the following in our routes file. `Route::resource('posts', 'PostsController');`.
 This will add 7 routes to our routes:list so we are able to interact with our controller.

+**Adding the routes separately before using resource routing will make things easier to understand**